On this page you can read the latest testimonials of staff who have used the Keeping Well NWL service.

 How Neil overcame his needle phobia

-Neil Martin, Rehabilitation Therapy Services Supervisor at Broadmoor Hospital at West London NHS Trust, talks about his needle phobia and why he changed his mind and had the Covid-19 vaccination.
+Neil Martin, Rehabilitation Therapy Services Supervisor at Broadmoor Hospital at West London NHS Trust, talks about his needle phobia and how he overcame it.

 "From an early age, I’ve always had a massive phobia of needles.
 My fear has often prevented me from going to the dentist, giving blood and having the flu jab.
 It has also made parts of my role difficult.
 I was also apprehensive about having the vaccination because of my doubts about its safety and efficacy, including how quickly it was made available and unknown side effects."